The first college in Switzerland to offer an English Year 10 programme.

 Families may choose to contact their GP to arrange an assessment with a Swiss specialist.
 In addition to the assessment, a comprehensive report in English is required.
 This report must outline the student’s needs, provide information from the diagnosis, and include feedback from both parents and teachers.
 We often refer our students to Foundations for Learning, an external organisation frequently recommended by Hull’s School, to prepare these reports.

-Hull’s School has worked closely with Cambridge Examinations for decades.
+Hull’s School, Zurich has worked closely with Cambridge Examinations for decades.

-Hull’s School also accepts external candidates for Pearson Edexcel and Cambridge International (CIE) examinations.
+Hull’s School, Zurich also accepts external candidates for Pearson Edexcel and Cambridge International (CIE) examinations.